yunusemre002/afstudeerproject/logbook.md

 ## Todo List
 1. Flow diagrams (current + happy)
 2. AI breakdown
-3. User research (e.g. empathy map)
+3. User research (e.g. empathy map) ?? not hard just 10 min
+4. Level of Automation ??
-4. which design pattern will you use and wyh (look at the google and choose one of them)
+5. which design pattern will you use and wyh (look at the google and choose one of them)
-4. Which model have been used (cellpose has been used en last version.)
+6. Which model have been used (cellpose has been used en last version.)
 Nuclei and cellbody  detection currrent pc and de process time)
 5. De library and the technologies which is used (napari(for 3d visualizations), skime, cellpose(cellbody, nuclei quantification))

 o Design, Development and Results of a prototype